 5. What to buy in Hanoi?

 5.1.
-Vietnamese coffee bean : If you are the kind who likes starting the day with a satisfying cup of coffee, then tasting various Vietnamese coffees available in Hanoi is a must.
-You can easily buy coffee beans at many shop selling coffee beans in the old town
+Vietnamese coffee bean: If you are the kind who likes starting the day with a satisfying cup of coffee, then tasting various Vietnamese coffees available in Hanoi is a must.
+You can easily buy coffee beans at many shops selling coffee beans in the old town

 6.1.
 Crossing the road

-he city with more than 8 million people, traffic in Hanoi is really a big surprise for everyone - The city was dubbed the "city of motorcycles"..
-All you need to cross the road is to slowly merge into the car under the road, pay attention, do not hesitate, do not stop, do not text by phone or view a map when crossing the road.
+the city with more than 8 million people, traffic in Hanoi is a big surprise for everyone - The city was dubbed the "city of motorcycles".
+All you need to cross the road is to slowly merge into the car under the road, pay attention, do not hesitate, do not stop, do not text my phone, or view a map when crossing the road.
 Traffic will automatically adjust and avoid you.

 6.3.
 Be careful with the fake taxis

-In conclusion, above is some effective information for travelling to Hanoi.
-It is worth trying once in your life if you have chance in Hanoi.
+In conclusion, the above are some effective information for traveling to Hanoi.
+It is worth trying once in your life if you have a chance in Hanoi.
 Hope you enjoy this article and have a nice trip.